Fordoun Hotel & Spa review - a boutique stay in Kwazulu-Natal's Midlands region

 To be fair, this wasn’t any real inconvenience either.
 What better time to settle down with some holiday reading than to the sounds of summer rains pummeling rooftops and gushing from gutters?
 Not to mention the fact that the rooms at Fordoun provide the perfect relaxing spot – bathrooms here come with deliciously deep tubs and sensory salts, ideal for whiling away the time to the sounds of the surrounding downpour...

-Earlier that day we had begun our journey from the Oyster Box hotel in Umhlanga near Durban, making our way north via the Midlands Meander route.
-Located just off the Kwazulu-Natal N3 motorway, between the towns of Pietermaritzburg and Mooi River, the Midlands Meander is a picturesque drive amongst the foothills of the magnificent peaks that are South Africa’s Drakensberg mountain range.
+Earlier that day we had begun our journey from the magnificent Oyster Box hotel in Umhlanga near Durban, making our way north via the Midlands Meander route.
+Located just off the Kwazulu-Natal N3 motorway, between the towns of Pietermaritzburg and Mooi River, the Midlands Meander is a picturesque drive amongst the foothills of the splendid peaks that are South Africa’s Drakensberg mountain range.

 This lovely route takes in local arts and crafts stores, traditional restaurants, plenty of outdoor activities venues as well as culturally and historically significant sites.
 We spent some time learning about the struggle to end Apartheid, and checking out the sculpture monument at the Nelson Mandela Capture site, before browsing for local designer linens and craft confectionery at the charming Piggly Wiggly Country Village, where we had stopped for a bite to eat.